 The team also work to develop the clinical leadership capacity and capability of healthcare scientists, who are well placed to provide frontline scientific leadership and science-based intelligence for service planning and delivery.

-By ensuring science remains at the heart of the NHS, the Office of the CSO can improve the integration of services, develop new structures for delivering care, give patients greater control of their own care and improve the NHS’s ability to undertake research and innovation and raising the game of health technology.
+By ensuring the NHS operates at the limits of science, the Office of the CSO can improve the integration of services, develop new structures for delivering care, give patients greater control of their own care and improve the NHS’s ability to undertake research and innovation and raising the game of health technology.

 Find out more about our CSO programmes.